 we’re also removing personal information, such as names and profile photos, attached to posts or comments that approved apps can access. – Facebook

-The company wants to ensure that third-party apps are providing useful services to the community.
-The Pages API is another element that requires approval to access for these apps.
+The company wants to ensure that third-party apps provide the community with useful services.
+The Pages API is another element that requires approval to access these apps.

 In case of login, apps will need approval (again) to access any kind of personal information of the user.
 Facebook writes further: “In the next week, we will remove a developer’s ability to request data people shared with them if it appears they have not used the app in the last 3 months.”

-Facebook-owned Instagram program interface is as well under the deprecation process that’s implemented starting today.
-Similarly, using a phone number or email address on Search to find a profile has been disabled by the social media.
+Facebook-owned Instagram program interface is also under the deprecation process implemented starting today.
+Similarly, using a phone number or email address on Search to find a profile has been disabled by social media.

-Partner Categories, in the same context, is being shut down by Facebook as it lets third-party data providers offer to target directly on the platform.
+In the same context, Partner Categories is being shut down by Facebook as it lets third-party data providers offer to target directly on the platform.

 We believe the Facebook information of up to 87 million people – mostly in the US – may have been improperly shared with Cambridge Analytica. – Mike Schroepfer, Chief Technology Officer of Facebook

 Last but not least, the firm ensures app controls for users starting April 9.
-This means that users will get a link at the top of News Feed, which will show all third-party apps that they use on the platform.
+This means that users will get a link at the top of the News Feed, showing all third-party apps they use on the platform.
 This as well provides the users with filtering the unwanted apps.